Overall

 2. AC Induced Corrosion

 (7:26) AC induced corrosion occurs when alternating current is picked up by the pipeline that cannot effectively dissipate back to the earth.
-Well coated pipelines have very few places for the current to exit the pipeline and are at risk for significant, rapid AC corrosion.
+Well coated pipelines have very few places for the current to exit the pipeline and are at risk for significant, rapid AC-induced corrosion.
 Older coating systems have many defects, or natural grounding points enabling AC on the pipeline to naturally dissipate, so AC corrosion is a relatively new concern.
 With newer coatings, AC current continues to build until it finds a small coating holiday (typically 1-3 cm2) to exit the pipeline, risking catastrophic failure.

-How likely is AC corrosion to occur?
+How likely is AC-induced corrosion to occur?

 Current Density Formula